Agatha Christie's Seven Dials: Production

-The series was announced by Netflix in April 2024, along with the fact that it would serve as the debut production for Orchid Pictures.
+The series titled The Seven Dials Mystery was announced by Netflix in April 2024, along with the fact that it would serve as the debut production for Orchid Pictures, with Chris Chibnall as the creator and the writer of the show.
 In June, Mia McKenna-Bruce, Helena Bonham Carter and Martin Freeman were unveiled as the lead actors.
 Edward Bluemel joined the cast in July.
-In November 2025, the series was retitled as Agatha Christie's Seven Dials.
+In November 2025, the series was retitled Agatha Christie's Seven Dials.

-Filming took place during the Summer of 2024 in Bristol and Bath.
-Filming also took place in Ronda, Spain.
+Filming took place in the middle of 2024 in Bristol and Bath, with Badminton House standing in for The Chimneys, as well as Ronda, Spain.

 Release

-The series will premiere on 15 January 2026.
+The series premiered on Netflix on 15 January 2026.

+Reception

+On Metacritic, the series has a weighted average score of 58 out of 100 based on 19 critics, indicating "mixed or average" reviews.